Justin-jay-Kirkman/satellite-simulation/README.md

 ```
 python manage.py createsuperuser
 ```
-This superuser will allow you to open the admin panel: `http://localhost:8000/admin`
+This superuser will allow you to open the admin panel to add and manage spacecrafts: `http://localhost:8000/admin`

 You can also directly access the API directly: `http://localhost:8000/api/docs`